dataviz-sp22/proj2-superb-bilby/README.md

 broadly across the entire population.
 Still, we find an extreme gap.
-The richest quintile has about 300 times the wealth of the poorest, and furthermore, the richest quintile has about 7 times more wealth than the other 80% of the population combined.**
+The richest quintile has about 300 times the wealth of the poorest, and furthermore, the richest quintile has about 7 times more wealth than the other 80% of the population combined.
+Also of note, the poorest quintile and the 2nd poorest quintile have less than 1% of the total wealth.**

 ![how
 many](./analysis/wealth-quintiles/wealth-quintiles_files/figure-gfm/quintile-pie-1.png)